 years or until the election of his or her successor.

-2. The senior member of the committee shall serve as Chair.
+2. The senior member of the committee shall serve as Chair and serve as an ex-officio to the Board of Directors.

 3. Any vacancies shall be filled by appointment by the President with advice and